agonyz/github-readme-packagist-stats/README.md

 </div>

 <p align="center">
-  Get dynamically generated statistics for your Packagist Bundles
+  Dynamically generated statistics of your Packagist Bundles for your GitHub README
 </p>